Crash: The Mystery of Flight 1501: Historical context

 In 1996, six years after the release of Crash: The Mystery of Flight 1501, ValuJet Flight 592, a DC-9, as depicted in the film, crashed after dangerous goods illegally loaded into the cargo compartment caused an in-flight fire which brought down the aircraft.
 The accident was a startlingly similar echo of the events in the film.

 Reception

-In a later review of Crash: The Mystery of Flight 1501, Sergio Ortego in airodyssey.net, commented: "I like the depiction of the media and their misinterpretation of air disasters.
+In a later review of Crash: The Mystery of Flight 1501, Sergio Ortega in airodyssey.net, commented: "I like the depiction of the media and their misinterpretation of air disasters.
 Cheryl Ladd and the other actors are convincing, but the special effects and footage used aren’t."
 Andy Webb, in his review for The Movie Scene pinpointed the problems with the film: "What this all boils down to is as a whole movie 'Crash: The Mystery of Flight 1501' doesn't work; it is too contrived and now seriously dated.
 But the various elements of the movie are interesting and it is a case that less would have made 'Crash: The Mystery of Flight 1501' more."